Yes. Most plants, including houseplants, will clean the air of harmful toxins and reduce the level of indoor air pollution in your home.

 Published scientific research will detail how the researchers have conducted their experiments in their methodology.
-This means anyone else can repeat the same study and (hopefully) get the same result.
+This means everyone else who wants to check for themselves can repeat the same study and (hopefully) get the same result.

-The problem with this is that the method needs to be very precise and controlled so they can be copied, such as putting houseplants in sealed boxes or chambers.
+The problem with this is that the method needs to be very exact and controlled so they can be copied, such as putting houseplants in sealed boxes or chambers.

 Almost all the research around houseplants and their air cleaning ability has been conducted like this.

 A sealed box simply does not reflect our home or office environment.
 We all live and work in spaces that have ventilation of some kind.
 This means air is being exchanged between the inside and outside constantly.

 To keep the air clean inside and reduce VOC levels, houseplants need to remove the pollutions quicker than they can be created.
 For example, this would mean removing the fumes and emissions from the nearby road or from the occupants already inside the home or office.

 In our article asking whether it's safe to have plants in your bedroom, we explained and showed how they only absorb a tiny amount of Oxygen (O2) and Carbon Dioxide (CO2) over an entire night period of 8 hours or so.

 In other words, most plants don't do very much when grown as indoor plants.
 Or rather, they do things slowly.
 Whether actually growing or filtering the air, they simply aren't as active as many people think.

 So, they do clean the air, but at a much slower speed than we realistically need for meaningfully improved air quality.
 The clean air delivery rate that they can achieve is just too low.